Board of Directors and CEO

 Steve’s job is to represent Deafness Forum in the:

-• World Hearing Forum, a group within the World Health Organization (aka WHO)
+• World Hearing Forum, part of the World Health Organization (aka WHO)

-• the editorial committee of the WHO publication, “News from the World Hearing Forum”
+• Editorial committee of the WHO publication, “News from the World Hearing Forum”

-• International Federation of Hard of Hearing People
+• General Secretary and a director to the International Federation of Hard of Hearing People

 • National Disability Insurance Scheme CEO Forum